pns-si5-soa/box-20-21-team-a/client/README.md

 ## Description

-Our client is a CLI who use flags to run it.
-There are flags to specify what action the client must do.
+Our client is a CLI that uses flags.
+There are flags to specify what action the client can do.

 ## Installation

-To install the client you must to install all dependencies npm with `npm run install`
+To install the client you must install all npm dependencies with `npm run install`
-Ensure you must create .env from .env.example and fill your host and port for each back-end services.
+You must create a .env from the .env.example and fill your host and port for each back-end service.
-To default the host is `localhost` and the port is `3000` for rocket-service, `3001` for weather-service, and `3002` for mission-service
+By default the host is `localhost` and the port is `3000` for rocket-service, `3001` for weather-service, and `3002` for mission-service

 ## To use

 You can start with
 `npm run start`

-You can run dev with
+You can run tests with
 `npm run test`

 You can run at development mode (with auto-loader) with `npm run dev`

-To adding flags for client you must add `--` like :
+To add flags for client you must add `--` like :
 `npm run dev -- <args>`

 ## List of flags